Critical Incident Response Team: Role

 The incidents pose a threat to general duties police or are difficult to resolve due to violence or other dangers.
 Any general duties police supervisor can request assistance from CIRT who rapidly respond if approved by a CIRT supervisor.
 CIRT has specialised training and is equipped with more "less than lethal" options to resolve an incident than general duties police.

 An incident may fall within the call out criteria of the SOG such as a firearms incident.
 The SOG has significantly higher call-out criteria than a CIRT, such as requiring Senior Commissioned officer approval, and with Vans already patrolling, this enables CIRT to rapidly respond to the incident whilst awaiting SOG arrival with CIRT providing a cordon and containment.
 On arrival of the SOG, CIRT can provide assistance to the SOG such as perimeter containment.

-The majority of CIRT deployments are related to mental illness, for example between 2010 and 2011 of the total 685 call outs, 324 of these (47%) were mental illness related, with 29 percent of these mental illness call outs including drug and alcohol use.
+The majority of CIRT deployments are related to mental illness, for example between 2010 and 2011 of the total 685 call outs, 324 of these (47%) were mental illness related, with 29% of these mental illness call outs including drug and alcohol use.

+In 2020, CIRT was called out more than 1700 times, or an average of four times per day.
+More than 450 CIRT deployments related to mental health incidents in 2020.

 CIRT also provides close personal protection and the provision of security for protected witnesses.
 CIRT provides trained and qualified police negotiators and equipment such as for Special Operations Group incidents.

 Structure

-The CIRT is part of the Security Services Division of the Transit & Public Safety command within Victoria Police, which also includes the SOG, and has a reported strength of 187 officers, including nine female officers.
+The CIRT is part of the Security Services Division of the Transit & Public Safety command within Victoria Police, which also includes the SOG, and has a reported strength of 185 officers, including thirty two female officers.
 CIRT has about 50 negotiators who perform this role in addition to general CIRT duties.

 In 2013, CIRT formed the Tasked Operations team to conduct planned operations for high risk search warrants on premises and high risk arrests below the scope / deployment criteria of the SOG.
 The Tasked Operations team consisting of 17 officers receives further training completing the Tactical Arrest Options Training (TAOT) to conduct forced entries.

 Training

-CIRT has three intakes each year, applicants are required to meet minimum fitness requirements and successfully complete an eight week training course.
+CIRT has three intakes each year, applicants are required to meet minimum fitness requirements and successfully complete an eight-week training course.
 Once qualified, officers have fitness tests every six months.
 Every six weeks, one week is dedicated to firearms training and conducting exercises.

 Specialist courses are available to complete including the negotiator course, close personal protection course and tactical arrest options course.